willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 After selecting a bulk material with a certain resistivity, the resistance of the resistor is determined by its shape, typically a cylinder, or long rectangle, or ribbon.
 A longer resistor has higher resistance than a shorter resistor.
 Electrons suffer more collisions as they pass through the jungle of atoms in the material.
 A resistor with a bigger cross-section (a fatter cylinder) has lower resistance than a resistor with smaller cross-section, because electrons have a greater number of available paths to follow.

 There are lots of "R" words.
-A quick summary:
+A quick summary,

 * A **Resistor** is a circuit element, a physical object with a controlled shape.
 * **Resistivity** is a property of a bulk material.
 The unit of resistivity is ohm meters, $\Omega \cdot \text m$.